Mental health under Medicare

 What am I entitled to?

-Depending on your health care needs, following this initial course of treatment (in exceptional circumstances additional sessions may be provided under Medicare).
+In exceptional circumstances, dependent on your health care needs, additional sessions may be provided under Medicare.
 To access this you will need to return to your GP or psychiatrist/paediatrician who will review your progress to date and current status.
 They will take into account the written report received from the allied mental health professional to obtain a new referral.
-Whether you have a clinical need to access the additional allied health services which attracts a rebate is a decision for your treating health practitioner.

-You may therefore access a maximum of six individual and ten group services per calendar year – with additional sessions in exceptional circumstances.
-At this time, a review of your GP Mental Health Treatment Plan may also be undertaken.
+You may therefore access a maximum of ten individual and ten group services per calendar year – with additional sessions in exceptional circumstances.
+At this time, a review of your GP mental health care plan may also be undertaken.